kyma-project/api-gateway/docs/contributor/04-40-cors-policy-design.md

 ### Default values

-It should be noted, that in the most secure scenario, CORS should be configured to not respond with any of the `Access-Control` headers.
-However since we need to consider backwards compatibility with current implementation, we should take notice that the current configuration, for all APIRules, is as follows:
+In the most secure scenario, CORS should be configured not to respond with any of the **Access-Control** headers.
+However, for backward compatibility with the current implementation, it is important to note that the current configuration for all APIRules is as follows:
 ```yaml
 CorsAllowOrigins: "regex:.*"
 CorsAllowMethods: "GET,POST,PUT,DELETE,PATCH"